 Aside from the display, the battery is the only other core aspect of the Xperia 5 that’s been downgraded from the Xperia 1.
 Though, again, it’s less of an issue then you might expect.

 The Xperia 5 has a fairly unremarkable 3,140mAh battery.
-Compared to other small flagships, however, it’s essentially on par with the Galaxy S10e, and it’s still only a minor drop for the Xperia 1’s surprisingly small 3,330mAh cell.
+Compared to other small flagships, however, it’s essentially on par with the Galaxy S10e, is only a minor drop for the Xperia 1’s surprisingly small 3,330mAh cell, and is still far larger than the Google Pixel 4‘s measly 2,800mAh cell.
 It also doesn’t have to factor in the significant power drain from the Xperia 1’s 4K display.

 As a result, the Xperia 5 can go a lot longer and harder.
 I typically managed around 7 hours screen on time with relatively heavy usage (an hour or so of Twitch/YouTube, half an hour of gaming, capturing photos and video, in addition to general use).
 There’s also an abundance of power saving options including Stamina Mode and Ultra Stamina Mode which provides more juice at the cost of disabling various functions.

 The lack of wireless charging is a bit of a head scratcher for a phone in this price range, but the 18W Power Delivery wired charging does a great job topping up your charge in a pinch.
 It takes around two hours to reach full charge, though the first 50% takes just half an hour.